ABMC unveils unique vintage works of art of its cemeteries and iconic monuments

 “I'd like these posters to be passed on to future generations as a message of peace, a testimony between generations,” said DOZ.

-To mark ABMC’s centennial and the uniqueness of each ABMC site, a vintage poster was created for all 26 cemeteries and four monuments maintained by ABMC.
+To mark ABMC’s centennial and the uniqueness of each ABMC site, a vintage poster was created for all 26 cemeteries and five of the monuments and memorials maintained by ABMC.
 These posters highlight unique features of ABMC cemeteries and commemorative sites, showing that these sites are living sites where visitors, young and old, local and international, get to spend a unique moment of life while honoring America’s fallen.

 Click through this slideshow to see all ABMC cemeteries and iconic monuments vintage posters.